 Physical and medical needs service (PMNS)

-• get the right support in their school or setting
+• get around their school or educational setting

 • enjoy the same opportunities as their peers

-Physical needs affect how the body works.
+Physical disabilities affect how the body works.
 They might affect a person’s ability to move or their energy levels.
+Examples of conditions we support include:

 • epilepsy